On Friday, March 22, 2019, 3050 African entrepreneurs were announced as winners of the Tony Elumelu Foundation (TEF) Entrepreneurship Programme.

 This year, over 216,000 applications were received, about 43 per cent increase from last year’s 151,000.

-The foundation’s list of partners has continued to grow over the five years of its existence.
+Certainly, the foundation’s list of partners has continued to grow over the five years of its existence.

-The latest partners include the International Committee of the Red Cross, the United Nations Development Programme, the Federal Republic of Benin (Seme City), the Anambra State Government, Indorama Petrochemical Limited, the Government of Botswana and the African Development Bank.
+The latest partners include the International Committee of the Red Cross; the United Nations Development Programme; the Federal Republic of Benin (Seme City); the Anambra State Government; Indorama Petrochemical Limited; the Government of Botswana; and the African Development Bank.

 From the number of applications, almost 90,000 applications were submitted by female entrepreneurs, a 45 percent increase, which is in line with the foundation’s strategy to promote greater gender equity.

-From July 26-26, 2019, the selected entrepreneurs will gather at the TEF Entrepreneurship Forum.
+Hence, from July 26-26, 2019, the selected entrepreneurs will gather at the TEF Entrepreneurship Forum.